Benetton founder steps down for son

-MILAN Luciano Benetton will hand over the helm of the Italian fashion clothing company BNG.MI he helped found 47 years ago to his son this week, he said in an interview published on Sunday.
+MILAN, April 22 Luciano Benetton will hand over the helm of the Italian fashion clothing company he helped found 47 years ago to his son this week, he said in an interview published on Sunday.

 Benetton and his family turned the company into one of Italy's best known brands with more than 6,500 stores in 120 countries and a reputation for controversial advertising and bold colours, but it has struggled against new competitors.